mkao006/sws_r_api/README.md

 ### Packages

 There are currently 2 add-ons.
-The first is `faoswsExtra`, which contains function which helps to facilitate basic data manipulation.
+The first is `faoswsExtra`, which contains function which helps to facilitate basic data manipulation such as computing ratios.
 While the second package `faoswsFlag` is designed to handle the aggregation and the transformation of flags.

 ### Computation Module